 No!
 Pizza is just teeming with ingredients that are toxic to your pooch.
-Besides having loads of garlic and onion, this dish also contains processed meats like pepperoni, salami, and sausages, among others, which have additives that are harmful to your canine friend.
+Besides having loads of onion, this dish also contains processed meats like pepperoni, salami, and sausages, among others, which have additives that are harmful to your canine friend.

 Yes, so long as they are plainly cooked, in small amounts, and in moderation.
 Did you know that kale is one of the leafy greens that contain alpha linolenic-acid?
 It is a fatty acid that helps keep your dog’s heart healthy.
 This vegetable also has kaempferol and quercetin, two types of antioxidants that are deemed by scientists as having anticancer properties.
 Just hold the dressing and similar condiments when giving your pooch kale and you’re good to go.